MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 * Place that folder in a location relevant to the material.
 The CSV files will be used for SQL and R.
 * Copy and connvert the files to XLSX inside a new folder with XLSX in the title: CSV files cannot saves multiple sheets in one file.

+*XLSX files can store more data and have a better compression algorithm, saving you space.*

 ### *If* the sheets have any missing data, remove the entire row :black_medium_square:
 <details>